StandardisationDE

 GuidelineEU

 The European AI Office supports the development of trustworthy AI and enforces the AI Act.
-It promotes innovation, coordinates with member states, and fosters international cooperation.
+It promotes innovation, coordinates with member states and experts, and works on international cooperation.

 Source: European Commission / European AI Office